 Anyone who has lived with Generalized Anxiety Disorder, Panic Disorder or Seasonal Affective Disorder understands how this type of emotional illness permeates every aspect of life.
 The racing mind, sensation of being about to pass out or even die, and the inability to do things that usually come so easily is frustrating at the least.

 While there are prescription medications that help with the symptoms, they do nothing to heal the underlying cause of the anxiety.
 What they can do is leave you with an addiction that’s often worse than your disorder.
-To learn more about prescription drug addiction, please visit The Recovery Village.
-If you would prefer to avoid addiction and still reclaim your life, consider these natural alternatives.
-The right combination could make all the difference.

 1. Exercise is Your Friend